PrimaveraDeveloper/lithium/ref/README.md

 # Documentation Reference

-This chapter includes reference documentation about most the framework components.
+This chapter includes reference documentation about most of the framework components.

 ## Libraries